cannium/site2018/content/about.md

 hidden: true
 ---

 Coder.
 Engineer.
-Programming language enthusiast.

-Currently digging IPFS and blockchain related projects.
+Looking for a job outside mainland China.

 email: can@canx.me